ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 A linear model assumes that the effect of each independent variable on the response does not depend upon the rest of the independent variables.
 Linear regression therefore assumes a linearity in  coefficients (beta) of the variables.
 Epsilon is the irreducible error (un-measured).
 It is the unexplained variability in a dataset.

-# Association & interaction of variables
+# Association & interaction

-Association between two variables means the values of one variable relate in some way to the values of the other, and is measured by correlation (coefficient).
+**Association between two variables** means the values of one variable relate in some way to the values of the other, and is measured by correlation (coefficient).

-Whether two variables are associated has nothing to do with whether they interact in their impact on a third variable.
-Interaction between two variables means the effect of one of the variables on a third variable differs at different values of the other.
+Whether two variables are associated has nothing to do with whether they interact in their impact on a third variable. **Interaction between two variables** means that the effect of one of the variables on a third variable differs at different values of the other.
 If two variables interact, they may or may not be associated.

 Interaction terms enable examining whether the relationship between the target and an independent variable changes depending on another independent variable.
 Scale changes of the variables affect the intercept (beta_0) and not the slopes/gradients (beta_1, beta_2, etc.) only if there’s no multiplicative term indicating interaction.
 An interaction term is effectively a multiplication of two (or more) variables that have a joint effect on the target.
 By adding interaction terms to the regression model, one can measure the effect of their interaction on the target.
 It’s crucial to [interpret](https://rinterested.github.io/statistics/lm_interactions_output_interpretation.html) the coefficient of the interaction (new variable) carefully to understand the direction and the strength of the relationship.